 Consider the story of Margaret, a retired teacher in a bustling city.
 Before retirement, her days were filled with the rhythm of school schedules and professional interactions.
 After retiring, she found herself isolated, spending long hours at home.
 However, by leveraging her local transit system, she rediscovered a sense of community.
 She joined a weekly book club, attended art classes, and even volunteered at a community center.
 “The bus route I take every Tuesday is more than just a way to get around—it’s my lifeline to the world,” she says.

 This example highlights how public transit fosters social engagement, which is vital for mental health.
-Studies have shown that social isolation and loneliness are significant risk factors for depression and cognitive decline in older adults.
-By providing access to social opportunities, transit systems help mitigate these risks.
+Social isolation and loneliness are significant risk factors for depression and cognitive decline in older adults — and studies consistently link regular transit use to better mental health outcomes among older adults, with the combination of light physical activity, casual social interaction, and maintained daily routine difficult to replicate in car-centric lifestyles.

 Physical Health Benefits of Regular Transit Use